What You Need to Know About Hunting in New Zealand

 The best North Island hunting locations

 You can find some of the most remote hunting locations in the North Island’s forested Manawatu-Whanganui region.
 Fallow deer, wild pigs and goats can be hunted with Remote Adventures near Waitotara.
 Delve further in the Whanganui National Park to hunt pig, deer and goat in the backpacker-style farm stay of Blue Duck Station.
+Learn more about the area in Manawatu-Wanganui – Guide for Backpackers.

 The Wairarapa District of Wellington holds three forest parks ideal for hunting: Tararua, Rimutaka and Aorangi.
 You can hunt on some stunning coastal properties for deer with Wildside Walks.